gzmatte/Sonar/README.md

 SoundVolumeView.exe /Disable "SteelSeries Sonar - Stream"
 ```

-You can check the name of your outputs in the Windows Sound panel, or just run mmsys.cpl
+You can check the name of your outputs in the Windows Sound panel (just run mmsys.cpl)